AlekseyFursenko/YourHomeWork/GitTutorial.md

 Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, changes resulting from a merge, changes between two blob objects, or changes between two files on disk.

 You can see all of the options with *git diff* in **[git-scm's documentation](https://git-scm.com/docs/git-diff)**.

+## Git checkout

+* `git checkout` - Switch branches or restore working tree files

+Updates files in the working tree to match the version in the index or the specified tree.
+If no pathspec was given, *git checkout* will also update HEAD to set the specified branch as the current branch.

+## Common usages and options for `git checkout`

+*git checkout [branch]* -
+To prepare for working on *branch*, switch to it by updating the index and the files in the working tree, and by pointing HEAD at the branch.
+Local modifications to the files in the working tree are kept, so that they can be committed to the *branch*.

+HEAD normally refers to a named branch (e.g. `master`).
+Meanwhile, each branch refers to a specific commit.